 In 1993, Professor Ronnie N. Glud received a PhD degree in Biogeochemistry at University of Aarhus.
 Thereafter he worked for 4 years at the newly formed Max Planck Institute for Marine Microbiology in Bremen, where he established a research group using in situ technologies for investigating carbon and nitrogen mineralization in the deep-sea.
 In 1997-2007 he worked as associate Professor at the Marine Biological Laboratory at University of Copenhagen before he was recruited as Professor at Scottish Association for Marine Science to establish a research group in marine biogeochemistry in 2007.

 However, after 3 years, Professor Ronnie N. Glud was invited for a professorship at University of Southern Denmark.
-This enabled him to expand his research group and to work with a great team of colleges a Nordcee.
+This enabled him to expand his research group and to work with a great team of colleges at Nordcee.

 Professor N. Ronnie Glud is a biogeochemist with strong interests in microbiology.
-He has particular interest in ecosystem responses towards environmental and climatic changes.
-He has developed and applied novel sensor approaches and in situ technologies for studying benthic carbon and nutrient turn-over in many challenging environments, with a focus that span from microscale interactions to global element cycling.
+He has a particular interest in ecosystem responses towards environmental and climatic changes.
+He has developed and applied novel sensor approaches and in situ technologies for studying benthic carbon and nutrient turn-over in many challenging environments, with a focus that spans from microscale interactions to global element cycling.
 He has strong research interests in primary production, carbon and nitrogen mineralization, benthic solute dynamics, element cycling, carbon preservation and interactions between fauna, microbes and virus.
 During his career, Glud has maintained a strong interest in deep-sea environments and in recent years increasingly focused on life and element cycling in the deepest parts of the global ocean; The hadal trenches.